arnaudin/personal-homepage-v2-material/_posts/2016-01-01-hello-world.markdown

 ---
 Welcome to my freshly updated home on the Internet.
 The [source is on Github](https://github.com/arnaudin/arnaudin.github.io).

-I'll be migrating a number of items to this site in the coming weeks including learnings, thinkings, and doings -- many of which have not been published publicly before.
+I'll be migrating a number of items to this site in the coming weeks including learnings, thinkings, and doings.
 Keep updated via [RSS]({{ "/feed.xml" | prepend: site.baseurl }} "RSS") or [Email](http://goo.gl/forms/LLXHMa1SvQ "Email").

 In the meantime, you can find out what I'm doing [Now]({{ "/now/" | prepend: site.baseurl }}) and connect with me on [Twitter](https://twitter.com/{{ site.twitter_username }} "Twitter") or [LinkedIn](https://linkedin.com/in/{{ site.linkedin_username }} "LinkedIn").